dckokis/OOP/lab_calendar/Google_Tests/googletest/docs/gmock_cook_book.md

 The function or functor you call using `Invoke()` must have the same number of arguments as the mock function you use it for.
-Sometimes you may have a function that takes more arguments, and you are willing to pass in the extra arguments yourself to fill the gap.
+Sometimes you may have a function that takes more arguments, and you are willing to pass in the extra arguments yourself to filler the gap.
 You can do this in gMock using callbacks with pre-bound arguments.
 Here's an example:

 ```cpp